 In contrast to most SEO firms, Idea Grove's knowledge and relationships span the world of technology, business and trade media.
 We help our clients improve their search presence the right way—not by gaming Google, but by pitching newsworthy stories and creating compelling thought leadership content.
 Many SEO firms are willing to do anything it takes to get a backlink, even if it might ultimately damage your relationships or reputation.
 We take the big picture into account to make sure your search presence strategy builds, rather than detracts from, trust in your brand.

 Technical SEO refers to improving the technical aspects of a website, such as making the site faster, easier to crawl and understandable for search engines.
 On-site SEO, also called on-page SEO, focuses on improving the content, organization and internal linking strategy of your site to enhance search presence.
+Both technical and on-site SEO issues can be identified through a comprehensive SEO audit.

 Virtually every trust signal—from media coverage to online reviews—is a ranking factor for Google in determining your website's search presence.
 That's why SEO professionals and software use terms like "Trust Flow," "TrustRank" and "MozTrust" to describe what they do.
 They know that Google is trying to determine how trustworthy your site is in the same way that potential customers are.But there are certain trust signals that go mostly unseen by your website visitors that still matter to Google.
 We call these hidden signals "SEO trust signals."
 They include: